 Adjusted gross income (AGI).
 Under Rule 1, you can't claim the EIC unless your AGI is less than the applicable limit shown in Part A of Table 5-1.
-Your AGI is the amount on line 7 (Form 1040).
+Your AGI is the amount on line 8b of Form 1040 or 1040-SR.

 Social security number.
 Under Rule 2, you (and your spouse if you are married filing jointly) must have a valid social security number (SSN) issued by the Social Security Administration (SSA).
 Any qualifying child listed on Schedule EIC also must have a valid SSN.
-(See Qualifying child, later, if you have a qualifying child.)
+(See Qualifying child, later, if you have a gualifying child.)